 Victim of a Dog Bite?
 Contact an Experienced Dog Bite Attorney

 If you or your child are a victim of dog bites, you may be entitled to compensation for your physical, emotional, and mental pain and suffering.
 Negligent property owners and dog owners could owe you damages.
-Our experienced personal injury attorneys are available 24/7 to hear your case.
-If you were injured by a dog, contact Thomas J. Henry for a free case review.
+Our experienced dog attack lawyers and personal injury attorneys are available 24/7 to hear your case.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston serving clients across Texas and nationwide.
+If you were injured by a dog, contact Thomas J. Henry’s dog bite lawyers for a free case review.